grinnell-cs/csc151-images/_eboards/eboard22.md

 ### Administrative

+When will the MP4 autograder and rubric be ready?

+> This evening, I hope.

 ### Numeric recursion

 Will we have to always write a "helper" definition to control the parameters for a recursion procedure or can we nest that?
 Would you accept either format?